 Bottom line

-What a concept this is, especially given the carrier’s goal of serving 60 destinations with 32 aircraft in the next five years.
+This is an ambitious concept, especially when you consider the company’s long term goals of operating 32 aircraft and serving 60 destinations in the next five years.
 The airline has an uphill battle, though I’d love to see the carrier succeed.

 What do you make of Beond Airlines?